New Walk, Leicester

-New Walk is a promenade in the city of Leicester, which connects the areas around Victoria Park (including Stoneygate, Evington and Clarendon Park) to the city centre.
+New Walk is a promenade in the city of Leicester which connects the areas around Victoria Park (including Stoneygate, Evington, and Clarendon Park) to the city centre.
 The promenade is a rare surviving example of a Georgian promenade.
 The walk is just under a mile long.
-A number of buildings sit along New Walk, including office buildings for the Leicester Mercury, Leicester Museum & Art Gallery and Holy Cross Priory.
+A number of buildings sit along New Walk, including office buildings for the Leicester Mercury, Leicester Museum & Art Gallery, and Holy Cross Priory.

 History

 The Corporation of Leicester laid out the route in 1785.
-It is believed that an ancient Roman track-way called the Via Devana pre-dated the promenade and that this track-way formed the basis for the route.
-The original plan of the route was to connect the area which is now Welford Road to the then racecourse - which was later developed into Victoria Park.
-Open its foundation, it was named Queen's Walk in honor of Queen Charlotte.
-The new name was adopted later at an unknown date.
+It is believed that an ancient Roman trackway called the Via Devana predated the promenade and that this trackway formed the basis for the route.
+The original plan for the route was to connect the area, which is now Welford Road, to the then-racecourse, which was later developed into Victoria Park.
+On its foundation, it was named Queen's Walk in honor of Queen Charlotte.
+The new name was adopted later, at an unknown date.

 Houses were built alongside New Walk for the first time in the 1820s.
-The houses were built at a distance, set by the Corporation, of 'no less than 10 yards' from the path.
+The houses were built at a distance, set by the corporation, of 'no less than 10 yards' from the path.

-The promenade was solely for the use of pedestrians - no carriages were allowed to use New Walk.
-The route still remains pedestrianized and is not open to vehicles of any kind.
+The promenade was solely for the use of pedestrians; no carriages were allowed to use New Walk.
+The route remains pedestrianized and is not open to vehicles of any kind.
 A number of controversies regarding the use of the promenade by cyclists have arisen in recent years.